Justin Bieber: Public image

 Bieber performing in Zürich in 2011; he often wore purple clothes at the beginning of his career.

-Usher commented that while he and Bieber were both signed at the same age, "I had the chance to ramp up my success, where this has happened to Bieber abruptly".
-As a result, when he was younger, Usher, Braun, Bieber's bodyguard, and other adults surrounding Bieber constantly coached him on handling fame and his public image.
+Usher commented that while he and Bieber were both signed at the same age, "[He] had the chance to ramp up [his] success, where this has happened to Bieber abruptly."
+As a result, when he was younger, Usher, Braun, Bieber's bodyguard, and other adults surrounding Bieber coached him on handling fame and his public image.
 After signing Bieber, Usher appointed one of his former assistants, Ryan Good, to be Bieber's road manager and stylist.
 Good, once nicknamed Bieber's "swagger coach", created a "streetwise look" for the singer which consisted of baseball caps, hoodies, dog chains, and flashy sneakers.
-Amy Kaufman of The Los Angeles Times comments, "Though a product of a middle-class suburban upbringing in Stratford, Ontario, Bieber's manner of dress and speech ('Wassup man, how you doin'?' or 'It's like, you know, whateva' ') suggest he's mimicking his favorite rappers."
+Amy Kaufman of the Los Angeles Times wrote, "Though a product of a middle-class suburban upbringing in Stratford, Ontario, Bieber's manner of dress and speech ('Wassup man, how you doin'?' or 'It's like, you know, whateva' ') suggest he's mimicking his favorite rappers."
 In 2013, Bieber said he was "very influenced by black culture", but he neither thought "of it as black or white" nor tried to "act or pose in a certain way".
 To him, it was "a lifestyle-like a suaveness or a swag".

 Bieber was often featured in teen magazines such as Tiger Beat, and has been labelled a "teen heartthrob".
-In 2010, he was frequently criticized for looking and sounding younger than his age, and the following year for an androgynous appearance, which had been commonly noted in the media, including his appearance on the cover of LOVE magazine's androgyny issue in 2011.
-His signature wings hairstyle at the time brought much attention in particular.
+In 2010, he was frequently criticized for looking and sounding younger than his age, and the following year for an androgynous appearance, which had been commonly noted in the media, including his appearance on the cover of Love magazine's androgyny issue in 2011.
+His signature wings hairstyle at the time received attention in particular.
 His teen-pop music, image (especially as a heartthrob to girls), and the media attention he receives have additionally been criticized.
 He has been a target of Internet bloggers and message board posters, especially users of the Internet message board 4chan and of YouTube.
 Nick Collins of The Daily Telegraph said that "Bieber's character appears to strike a particularly sour note with his Internet critics" who have questioned his manner of speech, among other things.